Write your own programs to calculate likelihood function and choose built-in priors

 As a simple example, let's write a program that computes a log likelihood for a logistic regression model.

 We called our program logitll.
-The program has two arguments: a temporary scalar lnf for storing a value of the overall likelihood and a temporary variable xb that contains the linear predictor evaluated at the current values of parameters.
+The program has two arguments: a temporary variable lnfj for storing the likelihood values over the estimation sample and a temporary variable xb that contains the linear predictor evaluated at the current values of parameters.
 The parameters are regression coefficients in our example.

 Global macro MH_y contains the name of the binary dependent variable, MH_touse identifies the estimation sample, and MH_n contains the total number of observations.